ShivamTripathi028/rak-chatbot-backend/product-categories/software-apis-and-libraries/rui3/binary-command-manual.md

 **Example:**

-If the join accept delay between the end of TX and the join RX Window 2 is 6&nbsp;seconds, and the example is shown as follows:
+If the join accept delay between the end of TX and the join RX Window 2 is 6 seconds, and the example is shown as follows:

 Send **AT+JN2DL=?**
 ```